 How Repayment Works

-If you were overpaid in benefits, the unemployment insurance office will contact you.
-You will receive a written notice in the mail advising you that you received a benefit overpayment.
+You will receive a written notice in the mail if you got a benefit overpayment.
 The notice will give you instructions on how to pay the amount due.
-Penalties may also be imposed.
+In some cases, penalties may also be imposed.

 It’s a good idea to keep track of all the paperwork associated with your unemployment benefits.
-Take screenshots of online documentation.
-Keep receipts for the unemployment you receive.
-Make sure you know how much you are entitled to receive.
-If you are receiving more than you are supposed to receive, you will be required to return the overpayment.
-So, it is smart not to spend that money.
+Keep receipts for the unemployment benefits you receive and make sure you know how much you are entitled to receive.
+If you are receiving more than you are supposed to receive, you will be required to return the overpayment so alert your state’s unemployment office ASAP.